google/closure-compiler-npm/README.md

   }
 ```

-For advanced usages, the options may be specified as an array of strings.
-These values _include_
+An array of strings can be used to specify your options if advanced usage is needed.
-the "--" characters and are directly passed to the compiler in the order specified:
+In this case, options keys *must* be preceded by `--`, and the compiler processes them in the specified order (left to right, top to bottom).

 ```js
   [